-Upon the expiration of the 180-day lock-up period described below, approximately 2,699,175 shares of class A common stock will be eligible for sale under Rule 144(k).
+Following this offering, 34,425 shares of class A common stock will be eligible for sale immediately under Rule 144(k).
+Upon the expiration of the 180-day lock-up period described below, approximately 2,664,750 additional shares of class A common stock will be eligible for sale under Rule 144(k).